diagrams/diagrams-doc/doc/manual.rst

-In the above example, there is no discernible difference between `ultraThin`, `veryThin`, and `thin`; these names all describe `Normalized` measurements with a physical lower bound, so the physical width of the resulting lines depends on the physical size of the rendered diagram.
+In the above example, there is no discernible difference between `ultraThin`, `veryThin`, and `thin`; these names all describe `normalized` measurements with a physical lower bound, so the physical width of the resulting lines depends on the physical size of the rendered diagram.
 At larger rendering sizes the differences between the smaller widths become apparent.